 There’s no doubt that the COVID-19 pandemic has had a monumental impact on the way that business gets done.
-Across industries and around the world, businesses had to quickly adapt to social distancing, remote working arrangements, and a surging demand for contactless, digital options.
+Across industries and around the world, businesses had to quickly adapt to social distancing, remote working arrangements, and a surging demand for contactless, digital solutions like paper digitization.

 This kicked broad digital transformation into overdrive.
 According to McKinsey, adoption of e-commerce options among consumers shot up in the early months of 2020 to levels it would have taken 10 years to reach otherwise.